nataliamadridb/281-Assignments/Week 4/Idea 2_NMB.md

 - Extends the **Berger et al. (2021)** model of mortgage prepayment by allowing refinancing probabilities to vary endogenously with liquid wealth.
 - Introduces a liquidity-based prepayment hazard, adding heterogeneity in responsiveness not just from fixed adjustment costs or inattention, but from balance sheet position.
 - Contributes to the literature on distributional monetary policy, linking monetary transmission to household asset portfolios.
-- Connects to heterogeneous inattention models (Coibion & Gorodnichenko, 2015) by framing liquidity as a determinant of attention/action thresholds.

 ---